Recompense for mentors

 Thus, there are two options for recompense as outlined in the Internship Agreement:

-- Two full-day workshops delivered by the Faculty of Education and Social Work selected from the available Professional Learning program (see below)
+- Two full-day workshops delivered by the Sydney School of Education and Social Work selected from the available Professional Learning program (see below)

 - Cash payments –